dell/csm-docs/content/docs/concepts/authorization/v1.x/Backup and Restore/helm/_index.md

     claimName: redis-primary-pv-claim
 ```

-Replace the value of `claimName` with the name of the Persisent Volume Claim associated with the backup.
-If the new Persisent Volume Claim name is `redis-backup`, you would edit the deployment to look like this:
+Replace the value of `claimName` with the name of the Persistent Volume Claim associated with the backup.
+If the new Persistent Volume Claim name is `redis-backup`, you would edit the deployment to look like this:

 ```yaml
 volumes: